-Vehicle classification is one of the important factors used by insurers to determine CTP greenslip prices.
+Vehicle class is one of the important factors used by insurers for setting CTP greenslip prices.

-Insurers are required to set CTP green slip prices on the basis of guidelines issued by State Insurance Regulatory Authority (SIRA) (previously the MAA).
-Those guidelines are issued each year and are referred to as the Premiums Determination Guidelines (PDGs).
-The PDGs set out vehicle classifications and geographic classifications which must be applied by the insurers.
-The classifications are the same for all insurers.
+Insurers are required to set CTP green slip prices on the basis of guidelines issued by State Insurance Regulatory Authority (SIRA).
+Part 1 of Motor Accident Guidelines is Premiums Determination (PD) and this is updated each year.
+The PD is based on vehicle classes and rating regions (geographic zones) that insurers must apply.
+Classifications are the same for all insurers.

 Passenger vehicles are generally Class 1.
 There is no differentiation within Class 1 on the basis of performance or engine capacity.
 A small four cylinder sedan is treated in the same way as a high performance sports car and a passenger carrying four wheel drive.

 Motorbikes are Class 10.
-There are five sub classifications within Class 10, differentiating motorbikes on the basis of engine capacity.
-Other than engine capacity, there is no further differentiation within Class 10, ignoring factors such as motorbike style, use and pillion capacity.
+There are five subclassifications within Class 10, differentiating motorbikes on the basis of engine capacity.
+Other than engine capacity, there is no further differentiation within Class 10, ignoring motorbike style, use and pillion capacity.

 |3 (c)||GVM </= 4.5 tonnes|